-Ready to make this delicious white mountain bread from scratch instead of buying it from Publix?
+Ready to make this copycat Publix white mountain bread from scratch instead of buying it?
 Follow along with this simple recipe, and you'll be able to enjoy a tasty loaf in a few hours!

 Looking for more great bread recipes?
 Don't miss this Cuban bread or these hoagie rolls.